periplume/ntnx-api/README.md

 **Not for production systems.
 Use at your own risk.
 Not supported by Nutanix.**

-You say API, I say let's *see it* in action.
-I don't like GUIs, however pretty and delightful.
-Everything is programmable.
-Unbind yourself.
-Automate!

 ## Requirements
 1. Linux (*Ubuntu 18.04* tested) or Mac (*MacOS 10.14.6* tested)